Computer productivity — Robin Wils's website

 Ad blockers usually block most ads, but they increase the amount of memory and CPU.
 This slows down your browsing experience.

-I recommend using a host file instead of an ad blocker.
+I recommend using a host file or DNS Server instead of an ad blocker.
 Those methods also block ads that are included in your apps.